 Admission to the Traditional program option is offered to second semester sophomore and transfer status students at Bowie State University, who have completed the required general education courses to become eligible for admission to the Traditional program option.
 The Traditional program option is designed to be completed in four years.
-The freshman and sophomore year courses consist of general education program pre- requisites at Bowie State University (BSU).
+The freshman and sophomore year courses consist of general education program pre-requisites at Bowie State University (BSU).
 Years three and four are comprised of upper division nursing courses.
+Candidates are admitted every fall and spring semester.
 Candidates must apply for admission to the program.
 Application dates and deadlines are announced by the Department of Nursing at the beginning of each fall and spring semester.